APPLY FOR MEMBERSHIP

 Q. Why the changes to this year’s categories?

 The Experience Economy is growing fast, with audiences demanding amazing experiences in sectors as wide-ranging as festivals and healthcare to museums and education.
-Whether it’s huge brand activations for Hollywood blockbuster IP or small micro-festivals aimed at a hardcore superfanbase, our new categories reflect the breadth and depth of business models, technology solutions and creativity required to adapt to this fast-evolving landscape.
+Whether it’s huge brand activations for Hollywood blockbuster IP or small micro-festivals aimed at a hardcore fanbase, our new categories reflect the breadth and depth of business models, technology solutions and creativity required to adapt to this fast-evolving landscape.

-Last year’s entries showed a skew in more people wanting to enter Experience of the Year as well as increasingly diversity in the People categories entries – we have split these accordingly to give nominations better representation.
+Last year’s entries showed a skew in more people wanting to enter Experience of the Year as well as increasing diversity in the People categories entries – we have split these accordingly to give nominations better representation.

-Q. I’m not sure what award to enter!
+Q. I’m not sure what award to enter.

-Don’t worry!
-We review every entry and, based on your supporting data and our judges comments, can move you from Small to Medium (for example).
+Don’t worry We review every entry and, based on your supporting data and our judges comments, can move you from Small to Medium (for example).
 Simply enter the award category that feels right and we’ll be in touch.

 Q. Who makes up the awards judging panel?